- International corporate taxation is a pretty abstract topic. What exactly is being changed?

 - Critics have complained that some tech companies will still be able to use clever accounting methods to circumvent the rules and avoid paying taxes in countries where they make profits.
 Is that true?

 - Why is the reallocation of tax revenue a question of fairness?

 International corporate taxation is a pretty abstract topic.
 What exactly is being changed?
-International corporate taxation is a pretty abstract topic.
-What exactly is being changed?

 The recent agreements reached by the international community constitute one of the biggest-ever reforms to international corporate tax rules.
 The reform blueprint encompasses two “pillars” that aim to ensure all companies pay their fair share to help finance public goods.
-To this end, the finance ministers from Germany and France, Olaf Scholz and Bruno Le Maire, teamed up in October 2018 to propose a global minimum effective tax.
+To this end, former German Finance Minister Olaf Scholz and French Finance Minister Bruno Le Maire, teamed up in October 2018 to propose a global minimum effective tax.
 This global minimum effective tax is the “second pillar” of the agreed reform.
 Its ultimate aim is to introduce a minimum level of tax, in order to increase the size of the pie for all countries and put a stop to aggressive tax planning.